 Customs duty and customs unions have regularly been in the headlines.
-Under current rules, goods moving between the UK and the EU are not subject to customs duties, declarations or routine interventions.
-If the UK leaves the EU and becomes a non-EU ‘third’ country, then customs declarations, processes and tariffs will be applicable, unless a future arrangement is agreed to mitigate these.
+During the transition period, goods moving between the UK and the EU are not subject to customs duties, declarations or routine interventions.
+When the UK leaves the EU and becomes a non-EU ‘third’ country, then customs declarations, processes and tariffs will be applicable, unless a future arrangement is agreed to mitigate these.

-We highlight below many of the aspects that need to be considered.
+We highlight below aspects that need to be considered.
 This is not an exhaustive list but work in progress.
 If you have further aspects to include please contact technical [at] ciot.org.uk.

-In the event of a ‘no deal’ Brexit, goods traded between the UK from the EU will be subject to the same requirements as third country goods, after 11pm on 29 March 2019.
+Afer the transition period, goods traded between the UK from the EU will be subject to the same import requirements as third country goods.
 This includes, where required, the payment of duty.
-UK rates of duty have not yet been published.

 - Decide whether to use an agent to make import and/or export declarations or to make these declarations independently (by buying software that interacts with HMRC’s systems).